brian-chen-2005/collision_danger_model/README.md

 # Future Avenues for Better Modeling:
 **The distinct patterns in residual plots (bands and non-random distribution) are just a result of using integer danger values**
+* Larger data set would likely help in more conclusive modeling
 * Address overfitting - hyperparameter tuning likely introduced large amounts of overfitting
+* Decomposition (might help to break model up into two steps):
+  1. Model to calculate danger modifier for each location (intersection or road)
+  2. Model for danger prediction using road conditions then applying danger modifier of the specific location
 * Address multicollinearity - although random forest regression helps, strong multicollinearity still exists between values like road conditions and weather
 * Test Gradient Boosting or XGBoost - help with residual via iterative modeling
 * Test Weighted Least Squares - may help with heteroscedasticity
+* Transform or engineer coordinates (e.g., cluster areas)